 Best time to visit Pandav Caves and Falls

-But if you like monsoon and are ready to take an adventure ride during rains, visit during monsoon or post-monsoon seasons (July to October) when the waterfall is at its fullest.
+But if you like monsoon and are ready to take an adventure ride during the rains, visit during the monsoon or post-monsoon seasons.
+July to October is when the waterfall is at its fullest.
 The lush greenery and the gushing waters create a picturesque and rejuvenating environment.
 However, please check with the authorities before planning your visit during the monsoon season.
-The site received heavy floods in 2023 and was shut to visitors during that period.
+In 2023, the heavily flooded site was shut to visitors during that period.

 Entry fee details

-The Pandava Caves and Falls charges Rs 50 per person as the entry fee.
+The Pandava Caves and Falls charge Rs 50 per person as the entry fee.
 The guide fee is Rs 100 per group/solo traveler.
 Whether you want guide services or not, paying the guide fee is compulsory.
-Yeah, that may sound unreasonable and like an enforced rule, perhaps this is how the authorities are generating local employment.
+Yeah, that may sound unreasonable and like an enforced rule.
+However, this is how the authorities are generating local employment.
 Also, the parking fee for vehicles is around Rs.
 50

 Pandava Caves and Falls in a Nutshell